 Over Lock Seams

 Over lock seams are far more common in traditional clothing manufacturing, but because they are higher profile, have the potential to rub a runner far more than flat lock seams.
 These are seams where the two pieces of fabric abut each other and are folded together, then sewn.
 On the outside, the seam looks nice with no stitching visible, whereas on the inside there can be found a hanging tab of fabric where it was sewn, in stark contrast to the flatness of the flatlock.
-Only two shirts in this review used overlock seams — the Under Armour UA Tech and Russell Athletic Dri-Power Core Performance.
+Only two shirts in this review use overlock seams — the Under Armour UA Tech and Russell Athletic Dri-Power Core Performance.
 Both of these shirts used over lock seams on the sides of the torso, where they don't rub much, with flat lock seams around the arms and shoulders for better comfort.
 Since this seam is far cheaper to sew in a factory, these are two of the most affordable shirts in this review.

 Taped seams are seams where an adhesive application is used to glue, or tape, the seam together, and no stitching at all is present.
 These seams are far and away the most comfortable against the skin, especially when running because there is literally no protrusion to rub at all.
-The North Face Better Than Naked employed taped seams, but only on the shoulders were the most rubbing takes place, and used more traditional flat lock seams everywhere else.
+The North Face Better Than Naked employs taped seams, but only on the shoulders were the most rubbing takes place, and uses more traditional flat lock seams everywhere else.
 The only downside to taped seams is that their life span might be shorter than sewn seams, as repeated abuse and washings have the ability to eventually cause the adhesive to de-laminate.

 Types of Fabric